5) Scorpion Sting Symptoms

 The following classes of symptoms are the foundations for effective first response.

 These classes also relate to bites and stings from other venomous animals, such as spiders, snakes, stingrays, stone fish, centipedes, bees and wasps.
-These classes do not increase in equal steps nor on a linear scale, but rather define boundaries, indicate outcomes and required action.
+These classes do not increase in equal steps nor on a linear scale, but rather infer symptoms, define boundaries, and indicate response.
 These classes relate to the sum of the patient’s symptoms.

-Scorpion sting symptoms can be divided into immediate and delayed symptoms.
+Scorpion sting symptoms can be divided into localised and systemic symptoms.
 Recognising and understanding how symptoms develop is important for effective first response.

-• Localised Symptoms - These develop first and may be intolerable to a point where the urgency of the situation is difficult to ignore.
-Although localised symptoms are never life threatening, the severity of these symptoms is often an important and reliable indication as to severity of future systemic symptoms.
+• Localised Symptoms - These develop immediately after the sting and may be intolerable to a point where the urgency of the situation is difficult to ignore.
+Although localised symptoms are never life threatening, the severity of localised symptoms is often an important and reliable indication as to severity of future systemic symptoms.

-• Systemic symptoms - Develop after the sting and are more impactful than localised symptoms.
+• Systemic Symptoms - Develop 15 to 45 minutes after the sting and are more impactful than localised symptoms.
 Systemic symptoms are an indication of class 3 or 4 symptoms.

-Understanding how symptoms develop and the associated timeframes, offer insight into the progression of symptoms from immediate to delayed.
+Understanding how symptoms develop and the associated time frames, offer insight into the progression of symptoms from localised to systemic (if any).

 Location of Scorpion Stings